oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 # Relationships to Other Documents

-This specification defines validation and processing rules for verifiable credentials using JSON-only payloads and secured by SD-JWT [@!I-D.ietf-oauth-selective-disclosure-jwt].
+This specification defines validation and processing rules for verifiable credentials using JSON payloads and secured by SD-JWT [@!I-D.ietf-oauth-selective-disclosure-jwt].
 Other specifications exist that define their own verifiable credential formats, which can be used independently of each other.
 For example, W3C Verifiable
 Credential Data Model (VCDM) 2.0 [@W3C.VCDM] defines a data model for verifiable credentials encoded as JSON-LD, and